jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 refactor: make it better
 ############################################################################################

-So far ``python3 -m unittest`` was run to see the test fail, and to see the test pass.
-I will have to run it again after code changes to make sure they do not break passing tests.
+How can I make this better?
+I ran ``python3 -m unittest`` to see the test fail, again to see the test pass and will have to run it again anytime I change the code, to make sure tests that were passing are not broken and the new code does what I expect.
-This means it is run for each part of the Test Driven Development cycle or each time there is a code change.
+This means it is run for each part of the Test Driven Development cycle or any time there is a code change.
 I do not want to type ``python3 -m unittest`` again, it would be better for a program to run the tests so `I Do Not Repeat myself <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_

 ----